-1.20.4 extra_js_urls(template, database, table, datasette)
+1.20.5 extra_js_urls(template, database, table, columns, view_name, request, datasette)

-Same arguments as extra_css_urls.
+Same arguments as extra_template_vars(...)

 This works in the same way as extra_css_urls() but for JavaScript.
-You can return either a list of URLs or a list of dictionaries:
+You can return a list of URLs, a list of dictionaries or an awaitable function that returns those things:

-You can also return URLs to files from your plugin's static/directory, if you have one:
+You can also return URLs to files from your plugin's static/ directory, if you have one: